magicblock-labs/magicblock-engine-examples/README.md

 - [Rust Counter](./rust-counter/README.md) - A simple counter that can be incremented.
 Tests natively to delegate/undelegate accounts and run transactions.
 - [Bolt Counter](./bolt-counter/README.md) - A simple counter that can be incremented.
 Tests use the bolt sdk to delegate/undelegate accounts and run transactions.
 - [Dummy Token Transfer](./dummy-token-transfer/README.md) - A token transferer that can delegate and execute both on-chain and in the ephemeral rollup.
+- [Magic Actions](./magic-actions/README.md) - Demonstrates using Magic Actions to execute base chain actions from an ephemeral rollup.

 ## 🚧 Under Testing 🚧